sigtica/spacy-predictor-ner/README.md

 ## Getting started

 To get started, you will need a pretrained spacy 3 model.
 Please note that spacy 2 models may or may not be compatible with this module.
+Please refer to [spaCy's documentation](https://github.com/explosion/spacy-models) on loading models if you have further questions.

 Once you have identified your model (which should be a folder), place the folder in the same directory as the `main.py`.
 Then open `main.py` and make appropriate changes to use the spacy model to predict on your text of choice.

 ## Sample models